Open-world Story Generation with Structured Knowledge Enhancement: A Comprehensive Survey: Discussion on Challenges

 \section{Discussion on Challenges}

-The combination of PLMs and structured knowledge has significantly advanced open-world story generation, but the quality of generated stories is still far from human-written counterparts.
-The challenges come from multiple aspects, including but not limited to the inherent limitation of PLMs on their training resources, the information loss when utilizing structured knowledge, and the evaluation metrics judging the story quality.
-In the following, we discuss some noted challenges and possible solutions to tackle them.
+Incorporating structured knowledge has significantly advanced open-world story generation, but the quality of generated stories is still far from human-written counterparts.
+To bridge the gap, efforts are required to tackle multi-aspect challenges that hinder the way.
+The challenges include the inherent limitation of PLMs, the information loss when utilizing structured knowledge, and even the evaluation metrics.
+In the following, we dissect each challenge and discuss solutions for them.